appropriate use of space

 - How Will Violations Be Handled?
 Facilities Services monitors postings on campus.
 Postings or banners that do not adhere to any part of the posting policy will be removed and the organization will be contacted.
 Repeat violations may result in revoking privileges to post flyers/banners in the future.
 Fines: Any postings on bus stops or Emergency Call Boxes may result in a $100 fine for the offending organization.

 - A student group may advertise on a kiosk located in the Hillside lobby and the 4th floor of Maloney.
 The poster board must be vertical (2’ x 3’) and be approved by the Office of Student Involvement.
-To get the poster approved, go to the Office of Student Involvement portal on MyBC page, click “Events,” and click the week that you want to reserve a posting kiosk.
+To get the poster approved, go to the Office of Student Involvement portal on MyBC page, click “Events,” and click the Monday of the week that you want to reserve a posting kiosk.
 Click “Register,” and fill out the form.
+The Kiosk will be reserved for the entire week.
 Advertisements may not be posted more than five days prior to an event.
 Advertising space is based upon availability and OSI approval.

 - Pertain to and be sponsored by a registered Boston College student organization